G4501 Beijing 6th Ring Expressway: Lanes

+Most sections are having 4 lanes (2 in each direction).
+There are some sections that were later widened to be 6 lanes (3 in each direction).

-Traffic conditions
+Traffic & Surface Conditions

 The traffic is usually very smooth; however, on weekends, tourists flock to suburban districts causing occasional traffic jams.
 The exit at Baige Bridge is also usually jammed due to heavy police presence at the exit.
 Car crashes also cause rare traffic jams.
+Surface conditions are generally excellent.